Classroom Resource Books (Contributor)

 2017 | Canada | 16 min

 Powwow step DJ Joshua DePerry, a.k.a.
-Classic Roots, integrates the sounds of his Anishinaabe heritage with techno and house music, bringing a new sound and skills set to Indigenous youth.
-Redefining what it means to be urban and Indigenous, he’s preparing to start the next chapter of his life as an artist and educator in the world’s techno capital: Berlin.
+Classic Roots, integrates the sounds of his Anishinaabe heritage with techno and house music, bringing a new sound and skills set to Indigenous youth, and redefining what it means to be urban and Indigenous.

 Standing Rock Part 1 – Sacred Water